Nimatullah Kassab: Death

 Kassab fell ill in the winter of 1858, dying after suffering nearly two weeks of high fever on 14 December.
 In 1864, his tomb was opened for re-burial and, to the surprise of the monks, his body was found to be intact.
 Such was the reverence with which he was held during his life, that his body was exposed to the veneration of the public until 1927, when a Committee of Inquiry into his possible canonization had completed its work.
 His body was then buried in a small chapel.

 Miracles

 Kassab is believed to have performed many miracles during his life due to his deep spirituality and his high virtues.
-He is commended for having a radiant soul, and it was said that he was deeply united to his creator.
-"The Saint of Kfifan" was stated to have the gift of prophesy and hence became known as "a man of vision."
+"The Saint of Kfifan" was stated to have the gift of prophesy and hence became known as "a man of vision".